Small acts - big deeds

-Thin children’s fingers, elderly hands, graceful women’s hands, and men’s hands coarse from hard work — all of them weave this volunteer net, ribbon by ribbon… Every ribbon and every knot are made with hope and love!
-Some people give their shirts, some donate money for fabric and paint, some else help by manually weaving nets… And it occurred to me that the whole of our Ukraine is a similar huge canvas today, where all those who care weave their contribution to our common Victory, thread by thread!
+Thin children’s fingers, elderly hands, graceful women’s hands, and men’s hands coarse from hard work — all of them weave this volunteer net, ribbon by ribbon.
+Each strip and every knot are made with hope and love!
+Some people give their shirts, some donate money for fabric and paint, and others help by manually weaving nets.
+It occurred to me that the whole of our Ukraine is a similar huge canvas today, where all those who care are weaving their contribution to our communal Victory, thread by thread!

 Step 1.
 Wings for guardian angels

-My husband is a design engineer, he is used to thinking on a large scale, so he immediately says:
+My husband is a design engineer and is used to thinking on a large scale.
+He immediately said:

 Step 2.
 Those who weave Victory

-“Weaving nets is our main volunteer activity, but despite that, I still try to cover many other needs of our defenders: now I am raising funds for a car for the military, and we have bought the necessary optics and uniforms before…
+“Weaving nets is our primary volunteer activity, but despite that, I still try to cover many other needs of our defenders: I am currently raising funds for a car for the military, and we have already purchased the necessary optics and uniforms.

-“In the two months that we have been weaving nets, almost fifty “wings” have already been made for our defenders, and all of them have already gone to where they are most needed now — to the combat spots of Eastern and Southern Ukraine, and for defenders of our region borders.
+“In the two months we have been weaving nets, almost fifty “wings” have been completed for our defenders.
+All have been delivered to where they are most needed — the combat spots of Eastern and Southern Ukraine and to defenders along our regional borders.

-We weave nets of different sizes; some for trenches, others for machinery such as tanks and artillery and cars”.
+We weave nets of different sizes; some for trenches, and others for machinery such as tanks, artillery, and cars.”

-“Weaving nets has many important technical nuances, there are various weaving techniques, the net must be strong, but not too heavy, and most importantly it must camouflage reliably.
+“Weaving nets has many important technical nuances.
+For example, there are various weaving techniques, the net must be strong but not too heavy, and most importantly, it must camouflage reliably.
 All these nuances should be considered, and we have already mastered this science in two months!”.

 “Everyone weaves nets in our family!
-My husband’s parents live close, so they cut fabric into ribbons for us, and me, my husband and our two children weave nets, cut and dye fabric, take orders from the military for new nets… At first, we were cutting strips from various clothes gathered all over the place from different people, but it was not always convenient, and we wanted to have the best quality.
+My husband’s parents live close by, so they cut the fabric into ribbons for us.
+My husband, me, and our two children weave nets, cut and dye fabric, and take orders from the military for new nets.
+At first, we were cutting strips from various clothes gathered from all over the place from different people.
+But it was not always convenient, and we wanted the best quality.
 So we switched to bedclothes instead, which we dye with special paint in camouflage colors.
-This is a very time-consuming and labor-intensive activity, so we thank everyone who helps us, and the volunteers from the Goodacity as well.
-Each person weaves their contribution to our Victory with their knots and ribbons!”.
+This is a very time-consuming and labor-intensive activity, so we thank everyone who helps us and the volunteers from Goodacity as well.
+Each person weaves their contribution to our Victory with knots and ribbons!”.

 Time to sum it up

 We are strong when we are together!
-Even in the most difficult times, we act as one coordinated mechanism, we unite and support each other.
-And this way everyone is weaving Victory, kids and adults, thread by thread!
+Even in the most challenging times, we act as one coordinated mechanism; we unite and support each other.
+And this way, everyone is weaving Victory, kids, and adults, thread by thread!

 You can afford yourself the luxury of goodness!